 Conclusion.
 The gradual reduction and maintenance of the elk population at levels consistent with a lightly grazed system under alternative F would ease potential management issues associated with sustained overuse by a large elk population which would have a long-term, beneficial effect.
-However, annual management activities under alternative F would have long-term, minor to major (depending on the alternative used for initial reduction), adverse impacts as a result of diverting staff time for implementation and oversight of management actions, including research, monitoring, and additional education and interpretation activities.
-The average annual costs of this alternative for maintenance only are estimated to be approximately \$54,000 to \$60,000 per year (or approximately \$800,000 to \$900,000 over 15 years), in addition to the costs associated with the initial reduction method selected.
+However, annual management activities under alternative F would have long-term, minor to moderate, adverse impacts as a result of diverting staff time for implementation and oversight of management actions, including research, monitoring, and additional education and interpretation activities.
+The average annual costs of this alternative for maintenance only are estimated to be approximately \$67,000 to \$77,000 per year (or approximately \$1 million to \$1.2 million over 15 years), in addition to the costs associated with the initial reduction method selected.
 Past, present, and reasonably foreseeable future actions, when combined with impacts of alternative F would result in long-term, moderate adverse cumulative impacts.